Skip to content

 At some point likely in the forties, James and Mary Ellen divorced and Mary Ellen remarried to Edward Visheau on October 8, 1947.
 Edward had several children from two prior marriages.
 The couple had two more children.

-James Webb died on December 26, 1975.
+James Webb died in 1975.

 Mary Ellen Warron died on June 23, 1977.
 She is buried with her second husband in Holy Sepulchre Cemetery.